 While it’s always a good idea to have a knife on hand, sometimes when things go wrong, they go very wrong.
 So what do you do if you need to cut some paracord and don’t have a knife?
-Check out this video to find out!
+Check out this tutorial to find out!

-550 cord is rot resistant, fast drying nylon rope that is a basic tool for survival.
+550 cord is a rot-resistant, fast-drying nylon rope that is a basic tool for survival.
 It has a strength of 550 lbs., which is why it is used in many different situations.
-A soldier without 500 cord is basically not equipped and ready.
+A soldier without a 500 cord is basically not equipped and ready.